 - How long will I have to register as a sex offender if I am convicted of Possession of Child Pornography?

-- What is the statute of limitation for Possession or Promotion of Child Pornography in Texas?
+- What is the statute of limitations for Possession of Child Pornography in Texas?

-- Can you get probation for Possession or Promotion of Child Pornography in Texas?
+- Can you get probation for Possession of Child Pornography in Texas?

-- Do I have to register as a sex offender in Texas if guilty of Possession or Promotion of Child Pornography?
+- Do I have to register as a sex offender in Texas if guilty of Possession of Child Pornography?

-- What level of crime is Possession or Promotion of Child Pornography in Texas?
+- What level of crime is Possession of Child Pornography in Texas?

 The Texas legislature codified this criminal offense in Texas Penal Code Section 43.26.
-The law was updated in 2023, including an expanded definition of the applicable visual materials (which seems to be targeted at deepfake child porn) and additional felony enhancements.
+The law was updated in 2023, to include an expanded definition of the applicable visual materials targeted at deepfake child porn and additional felony enhancements.

 Have you been charged with Possession or Promotion of Child Pornography?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Contact us today to discuss legal representation.

 The newer criminal offense of Possession or Promotion of Lewd Visual Material Depicting Child prohibits similar types of visual material, but that law does not require sexual conduct at all.